Research Fellowship Programme

-- The candidates interested in applying to the PRL's JRF program must fill-in the online application form.
+- Candidates interested in applying to the PRL's JRF program must complete the submission of the online application form.

-- Candidates are advised to apply well before the closing date and not wait until the last date to avoid possible hindrances such as, issues with internet connections/problems with local server(s) /power failure, etc.
+- Candidates are advised to apply well before the closing date and not wait until the last date to avoid possible hindrances, such as, issues with internet connections, problems with local server(s) and power failures.

 - A valid e-mail ID and Mobile Number are mandatory for registration.
-E-mail ID should be kept active.
+E-mail ID should be kept active at least until the end of the admission process.
 Status of successful registration will be sent to the registered e-mail ID.

-- Candidates are requested to fill-in the online Application Form with utmost care, as no modification(s) will be allowed after its submission.
-Request for any change/correction in the Application Form shall not be entertained under any circumstances after submission of the application form.
+- Candidates are requested to fill in the online Application Form with utmost care, as no modification(s) will be allowed after its submission.
+Request for any change(s)/correction(s) in the Application Form shall not be entertained under any circumstances after submission of the application form.

-- PRL will not be responsible for any consequences arising due to furnishing incorrect/incomplete information or failure to provide the required information.
-Submitting the online application does not guarantee a call for the interview.
+- PRL will not be responsible for any consequences arising out of incorrect/incomplete information furnished and / or failing to provide the required information on time.
+Successful submission of the application form online does not guarantee a call for an interview.

-- The interview of the candidate will be based on the academic qualification(s) and basic knowledge in physics, mathematics, & chemistry and not on the topic of research interest opted for pursuing work towards Ph.D. degree in PRL.
+- The candidate's interview will be based on the academic qualification(s) and basic knowledge in physics, mathematics, & chemistry and not on the topic of research interest opted to pursue a Ph.D. degree in PRL.

 Fellowship:For Junior Research Fellows (JRF): Rs.
 31,000/- pm and for Senior Research Fellows (SRF): Rs.
 35,000/- pm.

-On the completion of two years, the JRFs will be reviewed and based on the recommendations of the review committee and approval of the Director, PRL, the JRF may be awarded the position of SRF with an enhanced fellowship as per rules.
-Performance of the Research Fellows shall be reviewed on yearly basis for continuation of fellowship.
+On the completion of two years, the JRFs will be reviewed, and based on the recommendations of the review committee and the approval of the Director, PRL, the JRF may be awarded the position of SRF with an enhanced fellowship as per rules.
+Performance of the Research Fellows shall be reviewed on a yearly basis for continuation of fellowship.

 Allotment of Supervisor:The extant PRL norms for the allotment of the supervisor are as follows:

-- Allotment of the Supervisor will be done after the completion of course work.
+- Allotment of the Supervisor will be made after the successful completion of course work.

-- Professor (Scientist/Engineer SG) and above can have a maximum of 5 Research Fellows at any point of time; Associate Professor (Scientist/Engineer SF) can have a maximum of 4 Research Fellows at any point of time; Scientist/Engineer-SD/ Scientist/Engineer SE can have a maximum of 3 Research Fellows at any point of time.
+- Professor (Scientist/Engineer SG) and above can have a maximum of 5 Research Fellows at any point of time; Associate Professor (Scientist/Engineer SF) can have a maximum of 4 Research Fellows at any point of time; Assistant Professor/ Reader/ Scientist/Engineer-SE/ Scientist/Engineer SD can have a maximum of 3 Research Fellows at any point of time.